Selimach/visualization/Mobility and Transportation/Road accidents Geneva/car_accident.md

 10/15/2020

-The data that is analyzed in this report is related to road accidents occuring in Geneva.
+The data that is analyzed in this report is related to road accidents occurring in Geneva.
 These type of data are usually presented in a table, but there are better ways, such as using maps.

 <table>